S.C. Gov. McMaster calls for ‘bold’ education reform in first inaugural address

 Travelers Rest businesswoman Pamela Evette, a 51-year-old accountant and political newcomer, has said she looks forward to helping extend the reach of the governor’s office, using her business experience to bring a set of “fresh eyes” to how to best serve S.C. taxpayers, and advance McMaster’s pro-business agenda.

 “(T)o the young people of South Carolina, let me say: I see before us the brightest of futures,” McMaster said.
-“But we must think big, have confidence and be bold.
+“But we must always think big, have confidence and we must be bold.
 We will do things we have not done before.
 And we will succeed.”

 Comments